game-ci/steam-deploy/README.md

 Note that the `default` branch [has been observed to not work](https://github.com/game-ci/steam-deploy/issues/19) as a release branch, presumably because it is potentially dangerous.

+#### debugBranch

+If set to true, do not exclude debug files from the upload.

 ## Other Notes

 #### Excluded Files / Folders

-Certain file or folder patterns are excluded from the upload to Steam as they're unsafe to ship to players:
+Certain file or folder patterns are excluded from the upload to Steam as they're unsafe to ship to players, unless debugBranch is set to true:

 - `*.pdb` - symbols files
 - Folders that Unity includes in builds with debugging or other information that isn't intended to be sent to players: